-We have audited the accompanying financial statements of Asesores Financieros Comunitarios, Inc. (a nonprofit organization) (hereinafter "the Organization"), which compromise the statement of financial position as of June 30, 2015, and the related statements of activities and cash flows for the year then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of Asesores Financieros Comunitarios, Inc. (a nonprofit organization), (hereinafter "the Organization"), which comprises the statements of financial position as of June 30, 2016 and 2015, and the related statements of activities and cash flows for the years then ended, and the related notes to the financial statements.